dustywhite7/Econ8310/SlidesCode/2 - ARIMA.md

 ### Integrated Models

-Here,  the time trend has been differenced out of the data from the previous plot
+Here,  the time trend has been differenced out of the data:

 <center>